Opening Times, Ticket Prices & Places to Stay

 (Thursdays & 1st Sundays are until further notice)

-INCLUDING Dilston Dispensary of Herbal Medicine every first & third Wednesday 12-3pm May-August and Thursday 12 – 3pm June & July
+INCLUDING Dilston Dispensary of Herbal Medicine Wednesday 12-3pm May-August

-WE’RE OPEN any other day of the year for events, workshops, group & school visits – just get in touch.
+WE’RE OPEN any other day of the year for events, workshops, schools & groups – just get in touch

 While plants in this physic garden are used medicinally, some are also poisonous, even common plants that grow in most gardens like delphinium, euphorbia, foxglove, laburnum & yew, plus others like mandrake, belladonna and poison ivy (see our Magic & Medicine Area).
 Do not eat or put any in, or near, your mouth unless you have consulted a Staff member on identification and safety.
 The physic garden cannot be held responsible if you do.